maboa/MDN/landing-audio-video-manip.md

 ####Note 1

-Due to potential security issues if your video is on a different domain to your code, you'll need to enable (CORS)[http://en.wikipedia.org/wiki/Cross-origin_resource_sharing] on your video server.
+Due to potential security issues if your video is on a different domain to your code, you'll need to enable [CORS(Cross Origin Resource Sharing)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on your video server.

 ####Note 2